-They kept on moving away from us, eventually, one of the males who was bleeding got exhausted and ran away fearing his death.
+They kept on moving away from us, and eventually, one of the males who was bleeding got exhausted and ran away fearing his death.
 It was such an intense interaction that I snapped on my camera.
 We had an excellent day in the wild once again and then we moved back to our place of stay.

 I realized every day is an exciting day for the visitors in Masai Mara as you have a new experience every day.
 The next morning we started early again and as soon as the sun was up, we saw a few hot air balloons in the sky.
 My son captured a landscape shot of the sun along with hot air balloons flying high, it was an amazing sighting at the golden hour.

 We had a great morning and we saw a few amazing bird species: Superb Starling, Long Tailed Glossy Starling, Ground Hornbill etc. Later in the evening, we saw a group of zebras feasting on high grass and walking towards us and they were completely unaware that behind our jeep was watching them, camouflaged by the bushes. the zebras had no idea about the lioness hiding behind the bushes.
 We were about to watch an amazing hunting moment for sure.
 The zebras kept on walking towards the lioness as they had no idea about the predator.